-Accessing the Electronic Health Record
+Accessing the EPIC Electronic Health Record

-The Electronic Health Record (EHR) should be accessed in accordance with the University's Honor Code.
-Students are provided a secure and unique electronic signature, access code, and verification code to be used when accessing the EHR.
-By clicking on "Yes" in the box that appears previous to accessing a record (see below), the student agrees to adhere to the Honor Code.
-A student who accesses the EHR to cheat, plagiarize, or for purposes of collusion or academic dishonesty may be held in violation of the Honor Code.
+The EPIC Electronic Health Record (EEHR) should be accessed in accordance with the University's Honor Code.
+Students are provided a secure and unique electronic signature, access code, and verification code to be used when accessing the EEHR.
+A student who accesses the EEHR to cheat, plagiarize, or for purposes of collusion or academic dishonesty may be held in violation of the Honor Code.
 Students are only authorized to access their own portfolio and assigned patients.